openstack-infra/zuul/doc/source/user/config.rst

         branch, the branch containing the job definition is used as an implied branch specifier.

-      * In the case of a job variant defined within a :ref:`project`, if the project definition is in a :term:`config-project`, no implied branch specifier is used.
-If it appears in an :term:`untrusted-project`, with no branch specifier, the branch containing the project definition is used as an implied branch specifier.

-      * In the case of a job variant defined within a :ref:`project-template`, if no branch specifier appears, the implied branch containing the project-template definition is used as an implied branch specifier.
-This means that definitions of the same project-template on different branches may run different jobs.

-        When that project-template is used by a :ref:`project` definition within a :term:`untrusted-project`, the branch
-        containing that project definition is combined with the branch specifier of the project-template.
-This means it is possible for a project to use a template on one branch, but not on another.

       This allows for the very simple and expected workflow where if a project defines a job on the ``master`` branch with no branch specifier, and then creates a new branch based on ``master``,